-Villa Esperanza offers 9 distinct programs for individuals, ages less than 1 to over 65 years of age, with intellectual/developmental disabilities.
+Villa Esperanza Services offers 9 distinct programs for individuals of ALL ages, with intellectual/developmental disabilities.

 different client disabilities addressed

 cities where Villa clients reside

 highly trained staff

 Villa Esperanza Services celebrates 60 years!
 We look back on the previous six decades and reflect on how we became an environment of love, care, and hope for so many.